Here for our final news roundup and information overload.

 You know, you have to have a passion for conservatism to be a conservative candidate and somebody that will hold the line and stand up for the promises you make to your constituents.

-And and there are too many Rhino Republicans, weak Republicans, but I'm hoping it gets it gets stronger.
+And there are too many rhino Republicans, weak Republicans, but I'm hoping it gets stronger.

-I'm pretty convinced that the House is gonna flip Republican.
+I'm pretty convinced that the House is going to flip Republican.

 I'm pretty convinced, but I don't want to say with any degree of certainty.